-At March 31, 2012, the Company performed a preliminary interim impairment assessment of its purchased intangible assets.
-The resulting estimated impairment of \$22.8 million has been recorded as a loss in the current quarter and the intangible asset values have been recorded at their estimated fair value.
+During the quarter ended March 31, 2012, the Company recorded an impairment loss of \$22.8 million related to a decrease in the estimated fair values of the purchased intangible assets fair values.
 See Note 4.

 The following table presents details of the amortization of existing purchased intangible assets that is currently estimated to be expensed in the remainder of 2012 and thereafter (in thousands):